 ripgrep🔗

-ripgrep supports -U option to allow multiline matching.
-Use -F option to turn off regexp matching, i.e. treat the search string literally.
-In bash shell (and likely most other shells), you can press enter key to insert literal newline character for quoted values.
-When you do so, the next line starts with > and a space character.
+ripgrep supports the -U option to allow multiline matching.
+The -F option turns off regexp matching, i.e. the search string is treated literally.
+In the bash shell (and likely most other shells), you can press enter key to insert literal newline character for quoted values.
+When you do so, the next line starts with the secondary prompt PS2, which is usually > and a space character.
 This isn't shown in the examples below to make it easier to copy-paste the commands.

 $ rg -UF 'like . () * [] $ {}